apify/apify-docs/docs/data_collection_fundamentals/data_collection_devtools.md

 ![Print text content of an element]({{@asset data_collection_fundamentals/images/print-text-content.webp}})

-As you can see, we were able to extract the data, but the format is still not very useful.
+As you can see, we were able to collect the data, but the format is still not very useful.
 For further processing, for example in a spreadsheet, we would like to have each piece of data as a separate field (column).
 To do that, we will look at the HTML structure in more detail.

 ### [](#selecting-child-elements) Selecting child elements